-With the price of beef skyrocketing, now more than ever, chicken is becoming the backbone of the frugal kitchen.
+With the price of beef skyrocketing, as prices rise at the fastest rate in 30 years, now more than ever, chicken is becoming the backbone of the frugal kitchen.
 And why not?
 Chicken is much less expensive than beef or pork and useful down to and including the bones.

 Don’t pay full-price

 Chicken is always on sale somewhere.
 If you don’t want to store-hop, you can always find some cut of meat, fish, and poultry on sale in your favorite market.
 Eat what’s on sale and if it’s a loss-leader (that means priced dirt-cheap to entice people through the door), stock up for the coming weeks.

 The most frugal way to use chickens is to buy them whole and cut them up yourself.
 You’ll not only save money, but chicken tastes much better when cooked with the skin and bones.
 A whole, organic bird usually costs less per pound than precut, skinned, and boned parts—and it tastes so much better.
 It is not difficult to cut up a chicken once you understand the simple steps.
 Here is a video tutorial or if you prefer written instructions with pictures.

 Whether you buy a whole raw chicken or a rotisserie chicken from the deli counter, you are looking at three meals from that one bird.

 Dinner #1: Roast chicken (more to come on this in a bit).